 As a next step to market analysis, right organizational structure and organizational qualifications to manage the business should be determined.
 People to be on board, on management and other positions should be carefully thought and assigned.
 In this step, in order to illustrate your organizational structure on an org chart, as a quick and simple solution, use an Org Chart Maker Tool.

-As final step, you should analyse key financial parameters as following:
+As the final step, you should analyse key financial parameters as following:

 - Variable Costs: These are the costs incurred in starting up a new business, including COGS